noornee/lex/.github/README.md

 <sub>* Pre-built binaries are published around every two weeks.</sub>

+<sub>** This is not definitive, releases can be published earlier, or later, depending on functionality, and current it's current status. (example; a hotfix release would be published as soon as possible)</sub>

 ## Go Install

 LEX can also be installed via the `go install` command.